-1980’s Kubus Scheme: First-Ever Ponzi Scheme in South Africa
+1980’s Kubus Scheme: Complete Story of the First-Ever Ponzi Scheme in South Africa

 Ponzi and pyramid schemes have a long history.
 However, this extended victimization doesn’t mean these operations are long gone.